kuzzleio/sdk-csharp/doc/1/offline/offline-manager/properties/index.md

 ## QueueFilter

-Gets or sets the custom queue filter applied when a queue is being replayed.
+The custom queue filter applied when a queue is being replayed.

 ### Definition